isomerpages/nlb-biblioasia/_oct-to-dec-2011/Imperial Anxieties: The Civilising Mission & Mui Tsai in the British Crown Colonies.md

 In contrast, there was little resistance to the Minority Report in Malaya and it went largely uncontested.
 In 1938, the Secretary of Chinese Affairs for Singapore reported:

-<center>The government of the Straits Settlements recommended to the Secretary of State for acceptance, subject to variance of detail necessitated by local conditions, the principle embodied in the Minority Report that all girls must be safeguarded who for any reason whatsoever are transferred when under the age of twelve from their parents to persons other than relatives.
+The government of the Straits Settlements recommended to the Secretary of State for acceptance, subject to variance of detail necessitated by local conditions, the principle embodied in the Minority Report that all girls must be safeguarded who for any reason whatsoever are transferred when under the age of twelve from their parents to persons other than relatives.
 It was decided that this could be best done by an amendment of the Children Ordinance and a committee was drafting the necessary legislation at the end of the year.
 This will provide for notification of the transfer of girls under the age of fourteen and for inspection and supervision where needed.
-It was expected that the other Malayan Governments would reach the same decision when they had before them the draft of the proposed legislation.[^22]</center>
+It was expected that the other Malayan Governments would reach the same decision when they had before them the draft of the proposed legislation.[^22]

 <img style="width:50%;" src="/images/Vol%207%20issue%203/ImperialAnxieties/muitsai.jpg">
  <div style="background-color: white;">For a number of years at the height of the controversy surrounding <i>mui tsai</i> practices, the annual report of the Chinese Protectorate offered statistical updates on the <i>mui tsai</i> population in Malaya as well as information on prosecutions relating to the harbouring of unregistered <i>mui tsai</i> . <i> All rights reserved, Government Printing Office, Singapore, 1937.</i></div>